mainsail-crew/mainsail/docs/quicktips/additional-sensors.md

 has_children: false
 permalink: /quicktips/additional-sensors
 description: >-
-  Integrate additional sensors into the temperature graph.
-For example Raspberry Pi, MCU, BMExxx, HTU21D, LM75 and more..
+  You can integrate additional sensors from different vendors into the temperature graph in Mainsail.
 ---

 # {{ page.title }}